Why a Franchise?

-There are a few things, however, that we’d like to share, to guide you through this process!
+There are a few things, that we’d like to share, to guide you through this process!

-Franchising can be a confusing issue, with people talking about ‘rail franchises’ and ‘film franchises’ and then there’s a group of companies who call themselves franchises who aren’t really (they’re most likely to offer a licence and some may be multi-level marketing) and then there’s the real thing – business format franchises who offer franchisees the opportunity to work for themselves following a proven business model.
+Franchising can be a confusing issue, with people talking about ‘rail franchises’ and ‘film franchises’ and then there’s a group of companies who call themselves franchises who aren’t really (they’re most likely to offer a licence and some may be multi-level marketing) and then there’s the real thing – franchises who offer franchisees the opportunity to work for themselves following a well proven business model.

 The simplest way to differentiate currently is to identify franchise businesses who are members of the British Franchise Association (bfa).
 The bfa grant membership to businesses with a proven ethical model that can be replicated.
 These businesses, including ours, have to provide evidence and be prepared for ongoing assessment and analysis to keep their accreditation.

 We’ve already proven our business model works by running an extensive pilot, tweaking it over several years so that we know our model really works.
 We’ve recently launched as a franchise and are ready to begin offering our first franchises to the right women plumbers.

-Franchising is undoubtedly a great way to own your own business with the continued support of your franchisor and peers when you need it.
+Franchising is undoubtedly a great way to own your own business with the continued support of your franchisor and peers.
 Buying into a proven brand operating a proven business model means you don’t have to reinvent the wheel.
 Having others working on your behalf to develop the customer offering and driving best practice in your chosen industry is invaluable.
 At Stopcocks we provide considerably more than this, with admin and office support, technical mentoring and a host of other services.